 For years, the conversation about "nutrition and the brain" was reduced to a few clichés: omega-3 for memory, avocado for good fatty acids, broccoli against inflammation.
-But a new and ambitious review published in Frontiers in Molecular Neuroscience presents an entirely new concept: Nutrition is not just fuel.
+But a new and ambitious review published in Frontiers in Molecular Neuroscience presents a completely new concept: Nutrition is not just fuel.
 It is a systemic regulator that puts your brain on different aging pathways.
 What goes into your mouth programs your genes, your microbiome, and the communication between your brain cells.

 The New Approach: 5 Interconnected Layers